LTL Shipping Checklist

 Pallets are your best friend.

-Pallets allow forklifts and pallet jacks to easily load and unload your cargo.
+Pallets allow forklifts and pallet jacks to load and unload your cargo quickly.
 When measuring the dimensions of a palletized shipment, the length and width should be the same as the length and width of the pallet.
 Why is this important?
 Because your cargo cannot hang over any of the edges of the pallet.
-The height is measured as a straight line from your cargo’s highest point to the bottom of the pallet where it touches the floor.
+The height is a straight line from your cargo’s highest point to the bottom of the pallet, where it touches the floor.

 Know what packaging materials you need.

-Having an inventory of internal packaging materials like packing peanuts or bubble wrap and external packaging materials like shrink wrap, cardboard boxes, and crates will keep you moving and shipping with more ease.
-No more scrambling to find the materials you need.
+An inventory of internal packaging materials like packing peanuts or bubble wrap and external packaging materials like shrink wrap, cardboard boxes, and crates will help you move and ship more efficiently.
+You won’t have to scramble to find the materials you need.

 Download our free comprehensive packaging guide.

-We created a Guide to Freight Packaging which is a complete dive into the world of LTL freight packaging.
-Our free guide includes more best practices, helpful resources and information on packaging materials in one place.
+We created a Guide to Freight Packaging, a complete dive into the world of LTL freight packaging.
+Our free guide includes more best practices, helpful resources, and information on packaging materials in one place.
 Keep it handy when you are packaging your freight.

-After packaging your cargo, the next step is to measure and weigh your packaged freight correctly.
+After packaging your cargo, the next step is correctly measuring and weighing your packaged freight.
 These details are essential because carriers verify all information regarding weight and measurements using their sophisticated equipment.
 If the carrier’s weight or measurements differ from what the customer initially reported, the customer will receive a billing adjustment after completing the shipment.
-Suppose there are discrepancies between the customer-provided information on the Bill of Lading (BOL) and what the carrier’s weights/measurements are.
-The carrier will issue a billing adjustment for the difference in that case.
+Suppose discrepancies exist between the customer-provided Bill of Lading (BOL) information and the carrier’s weights/measurements.
+The airline will issue a billing adjustment for the difference in that case.

-There are vital freight measurements to keep in mind when measuring your cargo.
-Please make sure you understand measurement factors such as actual weight, dimensional weight, density and how they impact the cost of your shipment, and what services/carriers best fit your needs.
+Vital freight measurements to keep in mind when measuring your cargo.
+Please understand measurement factors such as actual weight, dimensional weight, and density, how they impact your shipment’s cost, and what services/carriers best fit your needs.
 These factors play into whether or not you’ll need overlength shipping or what your freight class will be.

 Regarding weight, it is best practice to always weigh your packaged freight on an industrial freight scale at a local junkyard, shipping depot, or warehouse.
 You might consider investing in a personal industrial freight scale if you ship freight often.
 While an industrial freight scale is a considerable expense, consider the benefits of the investment, such as lowering billing adjustments, getting your freight weight accurate before shipping, and having the scale ready for use whenever you need it.